Jookia/linuxaudio_dualinput/README.md

 Example: https://unix.stackexchange.com/questions/373122/how-to-split-ports-in-a-source-into-separate-sources-in-pulseaudio

-PulseAudio may not expose this to your system, so I've made some profiles to help.
+PulseAudio/PipeWire may not expose this to your system, so I've made some profiles to help.

 Tested cards: